sentinel-hub/sentinelhub-qgis-plugin/README.md

 SentinelHub QGIS Plugin enables users to harness the power of [Sentinel Hub services](https://www.sentinel-hub.com/) directly from QGIS.

-Since version `1.4.0` the plugin only works with QGIS 3 while earlier versions support both QGIS 2 and QGIS 3.
+Since version `2.0.0` the plugin only works with QGIS 3 and Python version `>=3.5` while earlier versions support both QGIS 2 and QGIS 3.

 ## Install